PaulGilchrist/mongodb-testing/README.md

 # mongodb-testing
 Used to learn MongoDB capabilities and differences from relational databases.
 Also used to do performance comparisons between Microsoft SQL server and MongoDB.

+## Setup
+Full setup instructions exist for setting up both MongoDB and SQL server using Docker Desktop, Azure Container Instance, or Kubernetes (both local and Azure).

 ## Example Files
 `exampleCrossCollection.js` shows how to join multiple MongoDB collections together in queries similar to how SQL would.